 Floatation therapy has been shown to help treat headaches.
 Also, people with particular disorders resulting in chronic neck pain and stiffness benefit immensely from these treatments.

 The sense of calm you get from floatation therapy treatments is not the only way your stress is relieved.
-Floatation therapy causes a reduction of stress mediators — chemicals in the body which modulate stress.
+Floatation therapy causes a reduction of stress mediators — chemicals in the body that modulate stress.

 In the same vein, floating increases happy chemicals, endorphins, and dopamine.
-This also contributes to pain relief while helping you stay happy and provide a sense of well being.
+This also contributes to pain relief while helping you stay happy and provide a sense of well-being.

 The parasympathetic nervous system is activated during floating because of the deep relaxation it causes.
 This, coupled with the deep sleep it induces, leads to a drop in blood pressure.